 - Remove the mussels from the pan.
 Pass the remaining liquid broth through a strainer.

-- Reduce the mussel cooking broth by about 1/3, then add the saffron threads.
+- Simmer for a few minutes, then add the saffron threads.
 Combine the egg yolks with the cream in a separate small bowl, then gradually stir the mixture into the broth to thicken.
 Pass through a fine mesh strainer.

 - Remove the meat from the mussels, retaining some in their shells to garnish the soup.
 To plate, place the mussel meat on the bottom of a serving bowl, cover with the hot broth and garnish with several mussels in their shells.
 Garnish with some finely chopped parsley.